oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 As of December 2018, the OpenC2 TC shifted to focus on [GitHub](https://help.github.com/en/github) as our primary tool for the development of work products and has adopted [Markdown](https://en.wikipedia.org/wiki/Markdown) (MD) as our preferred authoritative format for work products (AKA documents).
 If you’re completely unfamiliar with GitHub, [Annex B](#annex-b-getting-comfortable-with-github) provides an introduction and links to other helpful information sources.

-(NOTE:  The use of Google Docs as an initial development platform for work products remains available as an option; a script is available to export Google Docs to Markdown and can be used when the editor(s) is ready to shift to GitHub to mature the document.)
+(NOTE:  The use of Google Docs as an initial development platform for work products remains available as an option; a script is available to export Google Docs to Markdown and can be used when the editor(s) is ready to shift to GitHub to mature the document.
+All TC member should have access to the TC's Google Drive space.)

 Markdown is a text-based language that uses a simple formatting syntax to make editing easy, the Markdown source very readable, and the processed output nicely formatted.
-Since OASIS uses GitHub repositories for version control, the OpenC2 TC is specifically using [GitHub Flavored Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-) (often shortened as GFM), the dialect of Markdown that is currently supported for user content on GitHub.com and GitHub Enterprise.
+Since OASIS uses GitHub repositories for version control, the OpenC2 TC is specifically using [GitHub-Flavored Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-) (often shortened as GFM), the dialect of Markdown that is currently supported for user content on GitHub.com and GitHub Enterprise.

 GitHub offers many useful features to support our process, including rich version control features, issue capture and discussion, easy editing of text-based formats, and ready availability of free and open-source tools to support a variety of working preferences.
 There are three types of GitHub repositories in use by the OpenC2 TC: